PG1003/lex/README.md

 ## Documentation

 The documentation here describes the usage of this library.
-Details about the patterns are documented [here](http://www.lua.org/manual/5.4/manual.html#6.4.1) in the Lua reference manual.
+Details about the patterns are documented in the Lua [reference manual](http://www.lua.org/manual/5.4/manual.html#6.4.1).

 ### Lex errors